 Coming to the Battle Mage End Game build, you will again be wearing the Battle Mage set with this build.
 We will also use Haima Glintstone Crown for this, and it’s because it gives two points to strength and two points to Intelligence.
 You need 20 strength in order to use the shield for this build, and extra Intelligence helps your damage and meets the requirements for spells.

-Best Talismans for Battle Mage Builds in Elden Ring
+Best Talismans for Battle Mage Builds

 In the Arcane Battle Mage build, we will be using the Graven-School Talisman, which boosts our sorceries, a no-brainer since we want more Int.
 We’ll also be using The Lord of Blood’s Exultation.